 Drug Testing Policy

 The college maintains a drug-free educational environment and requires all students to remain free of the unlawful and/or inappropriate use of controlled or illegal substances.
 A student is subject to testing to show proof of a physical condition free from the unlawful and/or inappropriate use of controlled or illegal substances or the use of prescription medication for which the student does not have a valid prescription or which a student is using in a manner inconsistent with a physician's directions.
-Drug testing (at the college's expense) will be required whenever the vice president for student services, or her or his designee, suspect or have reason to believe that a student might be engaging in the unlawful and/or inappropriate use of a controlled or illegal substance, or the inappropriate use or abuse of a prescription medication, whether on or off campus.
+Drug testing (at the college's expense) will be required whenever the dean for campus life, or his/her designee, suspect or have reason to believe that a student might be engaging in the unlawful and/or inappropriate use of a controlled or illegal substance, or the inappropriate use or abuse of a prescription medication, whether on or off campus.

 Reasonable grounds for requiring a student to submit to a drug test may include, but are not limited to, the following:

 - Incoherent communication or inexplicable behavior

 - A pattern of tardiness and/or absenteeism from class

 - Suspicious odors on person, clothing, and/or other property